JA-Dempsey/login_microservice/README.md

 As an exampe:

 curl -X GET  127.0.0.1:5000/current
-Returns the current count, defined in the body of the response.
+Returns the current count, defined in the body of the response as JSON.

 ## :memo: License ##